AzureCosmosDB/scenario-based-labs/lab-files/Retail/Before the HOL - Scenerio 2.md

     -  Subscription: Select your **subscription**.

-    -  Resource group: Use an existing Resource group, or create a new one by entering a unique name, such as **iotsecurity-\[your initials or first name\]**.
+    -  Resource group: Use an existing Resource group, or create a new one by entering a unique name, such as **cosmosretail-\[your initials or first name\]**.

     -  If prompted for location: Select a **location** for the Resource group.